Monthly Notices of the Royal Astronomical Society: Content

 MNRAS publishes peer-reviewed articles on original research in astronomy and astrophysics.
 Two sorts of article are carried by MNRAS: papers, which can be of any length, and letters, which are published more quickly but are limited to five pages in length.
-Editorial control of the journal is exercised by the RAS through an editorial board of professional astronomers; since July 2012, the editor-in-chief is David Flower (University of Durham).
+Editorial control of the journal is exercised by the RAS through an editorial board of professional astronomers; since July 2012, the editor-in-chief has been David Flower (University of Durham).